Today's Articles

 George W. Johnson, 1898

-The birth of George Washington Johnson in 1846 is celebrated on this date.
+This date celebrates George Washington Johnson's birth in 1846.
 He was a Black singer, musician, and pioneer in American recorded music.

 He was born into slavery, and his birthplace is unknown, but Johnson moved to Harlem, New York, in the 1870s and became a street performer.
 His songs "The Whistling Coon" and "The Laughing Song,"' both essential minstrel pieces, were the most famous American songs in the 1890s record industry.
 Technology didn't allow for duplicating Edison cylinders at that point, so Johnson, with a pianist backing him, sang his songs thousands and thousands of times at about .20 cents each.
 An estimated 25,000 copies were in print by 1894 alone.